bixb922/crank-organ/doc-software/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+You are not allowed to delete nor hide the copyright notice on the index.html page.

-# 25. Affiliation
+# 26. Affiliation
-I have no affiliation nor relationship with any vender of hardware or software nor other products mentioned in this page.
-I do not endorse specific products, nor do I get benefits by promoting them.
+I have no affiliation nor relationship with any vendor of hardware or software nor other products mentioned in this page.
+I do not endorse specific products, nor do I get any benefits by promoting them.

-In any case, I believe that software products mentioned on this page are either available under very permissive licenses such as MIT license or GPL, or are hardware products which are fairly generic and available from many vendors and sources.
+In any case, I believe that software products mentioned on this repository are either available under very permissive licenses such as MIT license or GPL, or are hardware products which are fairly generic and available from many vendors and sources.